The twisted Ruelle zeta function on compact hyperbolic orbisurfaces and Reidemeister-Turaev torsion: Reidemeister torsion

 \section{Reidemeister torsion}

 In this section, we compute the Reidemeister--Turaev torsion of the unit tangent bundle~$X_1$ of a hyperbolic orbisurface $X$ for the Euler structure given by the geodesic flow.
 In \cref{subsec:Defi}, we define the Reidemeister--Turaev torsion.
-In \cref{subsec:Euler}, we shortly describe the two equivalent notions of Euler structures introduced by Turaev.
-We compute explicitly the Reidemeister-Turaev torsion in the Euler structure given by the geodesic flow in \cref{subsec:Torsion}.
+In \cref{subsec:Euler}, we describe the two equivalent notions of Euler structures introduced by Turaev, we introduce the sign-refinement of the torsion induced by a homology orientation, and we discuss thoroughly the example of the solid torus.
+We compute explicitly the Reidemeister-Turaev torsion of $X_1$ in the Euler structure given by the geodesic flow in \cref{subsec:Torsion}, and determine its sign.